stacksjs/ts-i18n/docs/api.md

 ### `generateTypes(trees, outFile)`

-Generates a union type for translation keys.
+Generates a union type for translation keys based on the first locale.

 ```ts
 import { generateTypes } from 'ts-i18n'